ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 Built-in action types offer a good starting point, but the real power of AI Actions lies in extensibility.
 Extending AI Actions opens up new possibilities for content management and editing.
-Developers can extend the feature by adding new action types that use existing AI engines or even integrating additional AI services.
+Developers can extend the feature by adding new action types that use existing AI services or even integrating additional ones.
-This involves defining a new action type in YAML, writing a handler that communicates with the new service or engine, and creating a form for configuring the options that extends the action configuration form shown in the Admin Panel.
+This involves defining a new action type in YAML, writing a handler that communicates with the new service, and creating a form for configuring the options that extends the action configuration form shown in the Admin Panel.
-For example, a developer could write a handler that uses an AI service to shorten or expand text passages, or generate illustrations based on a body of an article.
+For example, a developer could write a handler that uses an AI service to generate complete articles based on a short description, or illustrations based on a body of an article.

 ### Use cases